Blady-Com/gnoga/deps/uxstrings/readme.md

 In addition to implementation UXStrings 1, some API have been added to support ASCII 7 bits encoding.
 ASCII is a subset of UTF-8 thus no change with the internal representation.
 However, the API are now aware if content is full ASCII.
 On one hand, this permits to access directly to the position of one character without iterating on UTF-8 characters.
 Thus this is a time improvement when content is full ASCII.
 On the other hand, when content is changing the API check if the content is full ASCII.
 Thus this is a time penalty when changes are not full ASCII.

+### UXStrings 3

+A third proof of concept implementation is provided.
+The source code files are ending with the number 3 as for instance "uxstrings3.ads".
+A GNAT project file "uxstrings3.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.

+#### Implementation choices

+In addition to implementation UXStrings 1, Unbounded\_Wide\_Wide\_Strings Ada standard package is chosen for internal representation.
+Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
+Memory management is done with the Unbounded capacity.

+### Limitations

-This implementation which is only for demonstrate the possible usages of UXString has many limitations.
+These implementations which are only for demonstrate the possible usages of UXString have many limitations.

-#### Limitations:

 - not thread safe
 - single character assignment is not implemented